 5. Prepare yourself mentally

-When moving to any new residence, it can be stressful adjusting to the assisted living environment.
+When moving to any new residence, it can be stressful adjusting to the changes this brings.
 This may often mean new routines and changes in your daily life and the people in it.
 To help ease the transition, bring with you your hobbies and communication devices.

 What Happens after You Have Moved into Assisted Living?